SAP/yeoman-ui/generator-foodq/README.md

 ## Best practices
 If you write your own generator and you want it to render well in the wizard, follow these guidelines:
-* Group several questions into a single prompt – all questions in the same prompt will render as a single wizard step.
+* Group several questions into a single prompt – all questions in the same prompt will render as a single Yeoman UI step.
 * You can guide the user by showing the prompts in advance.
 To do so, follow these guidelines:

 **In main generator**